sf-wdi-22-23/modules-23/w02-working-with-objects/d1-dusk-functions/README.md

 ```

-Now let's look at some cool scoping concepts in Javascript:
+Now let's look at some more advanced scoping concepts in Javascript:

 ####Precedence